tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 **In theory**, price discrimination results in the win for the world!
 Whether an individual benefits or loses from this segmentation depends on where you are on the demand curve.

-**Under No Price Discrimination:**
+**Who benefits from No Price Discrimination?**
 - If ${WTP} \geq {Market Price}$, you benefit from no price discrimination.
-- If ${WTP} < {Market Price}$, you are not able to buy the product.
+- If ${WTP} < {Market Price}$, you are not able to buy the product - so you lose out.

-**With Price Discrimination:**
+**Who benefits from Price Discrimination?**
-This will depend on the degree of price discrimination, but the people who had $WTP < {Market Price}$ can now buy the product (if their willingness to pay is above the marginal cost).
+The business will (usually) always benefit from price discrimination.
+For people, this depends on the degree of price discrimination, but the people who had $WTP < {Market Price}$ can now buy the product (if their willingness to pay is above the marginal cost).

 If price discriminate were illegal, people would have to pay the "supply and demand" cost and pay.
-Now, less wealthy individuals cannot afford the newest hardware or software, while giant corporations will be happy that equipment costs have gone down!
+Now, less wealthy individuals cannot afford the newest hardware or software, while giant corporations will be happy that equipment costs have gone down.

 # Examples of Price Discrimination With Tech
 With the focus on tech companies abuses in privacy, democracy, and competition in the industry, people do not complain about "tech companies are abusing their power to charge me 2 dollars more for gloves".
 Despite this, technology still plays an increasingly larger role in pricing today.